-- 1. Diversification: Securitized credit assets have distinct credit cycles and low correlation to other fixed income assets, helping improve risk-adjusted returns in multisector/multi-asset portfolios (Exhibit 12). - 2.
+- Securitized credit is deeply underrepresented in the Agg, making it a potential source of alpha. - 1.
+Diversification: Securitized credit assets have distinct credit cycles and low correlation to other fixed income assets, helping improve risk-adjusted returns in multi-sector/multi-asset portfolios (Exhibit 12). - 2.
 Yield: Every fixed income investor wants the most yield they can get for their level of risk, and securitized credit has traditionally offered a higher spread than comparably rated corporate bonds (Exhibit 1), while also having one of the most attractive risk/return profiles in fixed income (Exhibit 13).